tafadzwagonera/dutuphp/README.rst

 badly for these to happen then look no further, DutuPHP is the right tool for you.

-So, what is DutuPHP? **It's a unified, object oriented database access API for both PDO and mysqli.** DutuPHP supports 5.3 and later versions.
+So, what is DutuPHP?
+It's a unified, object oriented database access API for both PDO and mysqli.
+DutuPHP supports PHP 5.3 and later versions.
 If you want to know more about DutuPHP visit dutuphp.com_, for the most part this article focuses on bringing you up to speed with using DutuPHP so let's dive into that.